Ksdsk/Bibliotheque/Obsidian/Code Reviews/AKCSE McGill Website.md

 - Components
 	- Issue: Navbar's page-redirect buttons are not centered
 		- Easy to tell when you go to the `/'about` page and see the misalignment compared to the `What is AKCSE` hero banner text.

 	- Footer
 		- The phrase `2024 AKCSE McGill Executives`
 			- Executives are copyrighted?
 			- Is AKCSE McGill copyrighted?
 			- Or is it just AKCSE that's copyrighted?
+	- Issue (but also a bit of preference): Footer should be at the footer of the screen (ideally), but this one is kinda at the middle of the screen
 - Main page
 	- Issue: Three.js fragment is filled-to-fit - which breaks on ultrawide monitors
 	- Will this need to change to work with the "members can contribute" idea?